Ariel022019/Timex-Sinclair-2068-Cartridge-ARASYSTEM-V4-V5/Cart_Files/README.md

-## 🔹 How to use the WriteCart Program in TS2068 for create you owns Cartridges.
+## 🔹 How to use the WriteCart program in TS2068 to create your own cartridges.

 [Link How To on Youtube](https://www.youtube.com/watch?v=_XW6AfT9foQ)